-I want to read . . . examples of the lucid dreams . . . the children had.
-The first one is,

-I saw a giant Mickey Mouse that was pink and orange and yellow.
+I want to read a couple of the examples of the lucid dreams that some of the children had.
+The first one is.
+"I saw a giant Mickey Mouse that was pink and orange and yellow.
 At first I was scared, and then I realized that it couldn't be true and I must be dreaming.
-I thought it was funny then and I got to be as big as it was.

-Here is an example from the little girl who had five lucid dreams in the lab:

-I told myself to dream that I was in a ballet, and that I had point shoes, and that's what I did.
-I had a lucid dream because I knew that I really couldn't dance on point shoes.

-Another one dreamed,

-It was snowing.
-I realized that couldn't be.
-Then I knew I was dreaming and I made it so that I was on a beach with palm trees next to an ocean.

-As I recall, she wanted to go to both places for her holiday.
-[Here is another:]

-My friends and I were in a house and some cowboys or something were trying to get some earrings, which S. and I were wearing, off of us.
-The way I found out that it was a dream was that I don't have my ears pierced, and that it was an old house yet the soccer field at my house was there.
+I thought it was funny then and I got to be as big as it was."
+Here is an example from the little girl who had the five documented lucid dreams in the lab: "I told myself to dream that I was in a ballet, and that I had point shoes, and that's what I did.
+I had a lucid dream because I knew that I really couldn't dance on point shoes."
+Another one dreamed, "It was snowing.
+I realized that it couldn't be.
+Then I knew I was dreaming and I made it so that I was on a beach with palm trees next to an ocean."
+As I recall she wanted to go to both places for her holiday, so she decided to incorporate the two: "My friends and I were in a house and some cowboys or something were trying to get some earrings, which S. and I were wearing, off of us.
+The way that I found out that it was a dream was that I don't have my ears pierced, and that it was an old house yet the soccer field at my house was there.
 My school was there.
-Then we went to the Del Mar Fair and I made it so that we got on all the rides for free, and got earrings free too.
+Then we went to the Del Mar Fair and I made it so that we got on all the rides for free, and got earrings free too."
 This is a girl who dreamt that she was under the water, realized that she was breathing, and realized that she was lucid.

-In conclusion, I think [this study confirms] that lucid dreams do exist among children.
-However, there are so many more areas to be explored, such as the development of the concept and understanding of dreams among children, especially among young children; looking at cross-cultural differences in awareness and under-standing of dreams; and the relationship between creativity and children's lucid dreaming.
+In conclusion, I think it can be confirmed that lucid dreams do exist among these children.
+However, there are so many more questions to be explored.
+Areas that I would be particularly interested in would have to do with the development of the concept and understanding of dreams among children, especially among young children.
+Looking at any cross- cultural differences in awareness of dreams and understanding of dreams, particularly lucid.
+The relationship between creativity and children's lucid dreaming.
 I will end with my dream.
-Yesterday Jill Gregory came by and we . . . began to play with this dream.
-We turned the letters around and Bali is "I Lab."
+Yesterday evening Jill Gregory came by and we were talking about the dream from my childhood.
+We began to play with this dream.
+We turned the letters around and Bali is "I Lab.'

-Question: What is the earliest age you have heard . . . for a child's lucid dreaming?
+QUESTION: What is the earliest age that you have heard reported for a child's lucid dreaming?

-Armstrong-Hickey: Well, Stephen has had lucid dreams early in his life.
-I would say . . . with children in my clinical practice, the youngest age is six.
+ARMSTRONG-HICKEY: Well, Stephen has had lucid dreams early in his life.
+I would say five or six for me.
+For me, working with children in my clinical practice, the youngest age is six.
+[EDITORS NOTE: See Gray article for more on this.]

-Question: I had lucid dreams around five, and I have a daughter that is nine years old.
+QUESTION: I had lucid dreams around five, and I have a daughter that is nine years old.
 She had her first reported lucid dream at eight, and then another one at nine.
 Were the children in your study excited about it?

-Armstrong-Hickey: Oh, they were thrilled.
+ARMSTRONG-HICKEY: Oh, they were thrilled.
 It was wonderful.
 It was a real exhilarating experience for me.
 I come from working clinically with children, so I see a slanted view of children, and this was a great experience.